How to Calculate Win Rate and Win More Deals

 Think of it this way: your final proposal is just the last step in a long conversation.
 Everything that happens before that moment, from the data you collect to the processes your team follows, has an impact.
 To get a true picture of your performance and find real opportunities for improvement, you need to look beyond the simple win-loss calculation.
 Let’s explore some of the key factors that can quietly influence your win rate and what you can do about them.

-The Quality of Your Data
+The Quality and Accuracy of Your Data

 You can’t improve what you don’t accurately measure.
 If your data is messy, your win rate calculation will be misleading.
 Manually tracking sales data across spreadsheets is not only time-consuming, but it can also lead to costly errors that paint an inaccurate picture of your performance.
 When deals aren't consistently updated or information is missing, you end up making strategic decisions based on flawed insights.